knuesel/callisto/src/handlers.typ

     txt = _make-preamble(defs) + txt.replace(latex.command-definition, "")
   }
-  // Render equation with the latex math handler return handle(txt, mime: "text/x.math", ctx: ctx, ..args) }
+  // Render equation with the latex math handler return handle(txt, mime: "math-generic", ctx: ctx, ..args) }

 // Handler for rich objects, where data is a dict keyed by MIME types, and